DO YOU HAVE BEES IN YOUR HOUSE?

 Australia also has some native species of social bees (Tetragonula - previously called Trigona -- and Austroplebeia).
 However, our Australian social native bees are black and only 4 mm long.
 These are our social native Stingless Bees.

-Above: the social native Stingless Bee (on the left) is much smaller than the Commercial Honeybee (on the right).
+Above: the social native Stingless Bee (red arrow) is much smaller than the Commercial Honeybee (on the right).

 Above: a Tetragonula carbonaria social native Stingless Bee.
 More Stingless Bee photos.